3 Ways to organize your goals for this year.

 A study in the British Journal of Health Psychology divided 248 adults into 3 exercise groups.

 - Group 1 had to record how often they exercised during a 3 week period

-- Group 2 were told “ most young adults who have stuck to a regular exercise program have found it to be very effective in reducing their chances of developing coronary heart disease. ” ( motivation to exercise) and had to record how often they exercised during a 3 week period
+- Group 2 was told “ most young adults who have stuck to a regular exercise program have found it to be very effective in reducing their chances of developing coronary heart disease. ” ( motivation to exercise) and had to record how often they exercised during a 3 week period

-- Group 3 recorded when and where they would exercise (intention to exercise), they were given the same motivation as group 2 and they recorded how often they exercised during a 3 week period
+- Group 3 recorded when and where they would exercise (intention to exercise), they were given the same motivation as Group 2 and they recorded how often they exercised during a 3 week period

 - Control group 1 38% exercised at least once per week

 - The motivated group 2 35% exercised at least once per week